 • Does it make sense to include a computer file on a DVD or thumb drive?

 • How long is the report?
 Are there multiple sections?

 • Be as brief as possible, but provide enough information to close the deal.

-Once you know what will be included you can select a folder designed for presentations or use a file folder, portfolio or string envelope.
+Once you know what will be included you can select a folder designed for presentations or use a file folder, portfolio or poly envelope or organizer.

 • Select something that matches your logo and complements your branding.

 • Select something that makes the contents easy to access and easy to review.